akvo/akvo-rsr/doc/dev.md

   When an issue is completely fixed, add `Fixes #1234` in the commit message, to automatically close the issue when the PR is merged.

-## Release Process

-- Make sure all the issues going into this release are in a Milestone, are closed and have appropriate tags - bug, chore or feature-request.

-- Create a draft release in [GitHub](https://github.com/akvo/akvo-rsr/releases)

-- Run `scripts/devhelpers/release_notes.py` to get a draft version of the release notes.

-- Copy them over to GitHub and iterate on them.

-- Set a [Status page announcement](https://akvo.statuspage.io/) to let our users know about the release

-- Add the next version tag on `develop` and publish the release.

-- Send a PR to `master` from `develop` and merge when the time is right!

 ## i18n Translations